FarmBot-Docs/farmbot-developers/v9/Documentation/farmbot-os.md

 title: "FarmBot OS"
 slug: "farmbot-os"
 excerpt: "The operating system and all related software that runs on FarmBot's Raspberry Pi.
 [GitHub repository](https://github.com/FarmBot/farmbot_os/)"
-hidden: false
-createdAt: "2018-05-09T20:41:28.383Z"
-updatedAt: "2019-12-13T08:20:08.374Z"
 ---

+* toc
+{:toc}

-__Trying to install FarmBot OS onto the microSD card?:__
-Please see [the consumer software documentation](https://software.farm.bot/docs/farmbot-os#section-installing-farmbot-os) for help.
+{% include callout.html type="info" title="Trying to install FarmBot OS onto the microSD card?" content="Please see [the consumer software documentation](https://software.farm.bot/docs/farmbot-os#section-installing-farmbot-os) for help." %}

 FarmBot OS is written in [Elixir](https://elixir-lang.org).
 It uses the [Nerves Framework](https://nerves-project.org) to compile the source code into a single binary image and also handle low-level details such as cross-compilation and driver management.
 It communicates with the Web App via HTTP and [AMQP](https://www.amqp.org).

 # Building FarmBot OS from source
 This project is written in the programming language Elixir and built using the Nerves Project framework.

-__Before you begin:__
-You will need a x64 bit non Windows machine to build FarmBot OS from source.
-We suggest the latest OSX or Ubuntu LTS.
+{% include callout.html type="info" title="Before you begin" content="You will need a x64 bit non Windows machine to build FarmBot OS from source.
+We suggest the latest OSX or Ubuntu LTS." %}

 ## Cloning
 Farmbot OS now bundles and builds the [Arduino Firmware](https://github.com/farmbot/farmbot-arduino-firmware).
 This is bundled as a `git` submodule.
 To initialize the repository you can choose to do one of: `git clone https://github.com/FarmBot/farmbot_os.git --recursive` or